 Return to the “Manage Ad” section of your dashboard to access ad reporting.
 You can search for ad names or filter by campaign status to view live, completed, or scheduled campaigns.

 Your lead magnet is something that you offer your audience in exchange for their email address or contact information.
 You should include your lead magnet at the front of all your books, too.
-Look for any opportunity to get your sign-up link in front of your audience.
+Look for any opportunity to get your sign-up link in front of your audience when learning how to promote a book.

-Planning to include a lead magnet together with your book makes it super-easy for readers to discover your brand and join your thriving community.
+Planning to include a lead magnet together with your book makes it super-easy for readers to discover your brand.

 Here is a small list of high-converting lead magnet ideas to consider: